jcy2704/calculator/README.md

-# Calculator Milestone 2
+# Calculator Milestone 4

-Adding necessary components for the calculator.
+Adding the logic part of the calculator.
+(Calculate and Operate)

 ## Built With